Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 2. Performs a safety pull-off (0.2°)
 3. Defines this position as 0.0° (mechanical zero)
 4. Tares the MPU-6500 gyroscope (defines the gravity reference)
+5. Saves the homing state (MPU offset + magic word) to EEPROM
-5. Unlocks TPPA jog commands
+6. Unlocks TPPA jog commands

 > 💡 **Auto-recovery:** If the limit switch is already pressed at power-on, the firmware runs homing automatically.

+> 💡 **DTR Persistence:** Homing state survives a DTR-triggered reboot (e.g., switching from the GUI to TPPA).
+The firmware restores the MPU offset from EEPROM and reconstructs the ALT position from the sensor — no re-homing needed.

 > 💡 **Bench testing without homing:** Direct serial commands (`ALT:`, `AZM:`) and the GUI work without homing.
 Only TPPA's `$J=` commands are blocked.